FLCAC-admin/FLCAC-docs/docs/RepoMgmt/RepositoryManagementHandbook.md

 Outside of the data formatting review, the Repository Manager can dictate the level of involvement of the FLCAC Data Curator throughout the data submission process.
 If desired, the FLCAC Data curator can help facilitate the entire data submission process with data providers for FLCAC Repository Managers.
 See the [Data Submission Steps](datasubmissiontoolkit#data-submission-steps) that the FLCAC Data Curator follows.

 For new data submissions, the data provider should complete the [Data Provider Questionnaire](datasubmissiontoolkit#data-provider-questionnaire) and send this form to the Repository Manager and the FLCAC Data Curator.

 :::{note}
 Upcoming repository updates that are able to be publicly shared are listed on the [FLCAC Repositories](FLCAC_Repositories.md) page.
 :::

 # FLCAC Collaboration Server
 The platform for the FLCAC is an openLCA collaboration server which is a server application that connects the openLCA desktop app and the FLCAC.
 The collaboration server allows users to work simutaneously on a database while tracking changes.
 Repository managers can prepare and publish data on the FLCAC via the collaboration server.
+The collaboration server relies on basic Git commands.
+For more details refer to the [Collaboration Server manual](https://greendelta.github.io/lca-collaboration-server-manual/chapter_3.html).

 To connect to the FLCAC collaboration server, you must have login credentials.
 These credentials are provided to repository managers and designated data users and providers.

-## Connecting an openLCA Database to the FLCAC collaboration server
+## Accessing a Repository on the FLCAC Collaboration Server

 - Navigate to the repository of interest on the collaboration server and copy the URL, e.g., `https://www.lcacommons.gov/lca-collaboration/National_Renewable_Energy_Laboratory/USLCI_Database_Public`
 - With all databases closed, select 'Import', select 'From Git...'.
 (Or right-click in the navigation pane and select 'Import from Git...')